tsrsilva/basicOCR/README.md

 ## Configuration

-Before starting the character recognition process, you will need to determine the input and output directories in ocr_scr.py.
+Before starting the character recognition process, you will need to determine the input directory in ocr_scr.py.
 Open the file with your favorite text editor and call the input path (*i.e.* the directory where your files that will be OCRed are located).

 <a name="running"></a>